 Address this head-on.
 A logistics company retrained their dispatchers as "AI trainers" who teach the system about real-world exceptions.
 Same people, evolved roles, better outcomes.

+JPMorgan processes legal documents in seconds that used to take months.
+But here's the kicker—they're not firing lawyers.
+They're having them tackle complex international deals they never had time for before.
+The boring work disappeared, and the interesting work multiplied.
 A regional bank started using AI to predict which small businesses would need loans before the owners even realized it.
 They'd call and say, "Based on your cash flow patterns, you might need working capital in 60 days."
 Customer acquisition costs dropped 70%.

 Forget robot surgeons.
 The real action is in treatment personalization.
 An oncology AI I've seen doesn't just recommend generic protocols—it factors in your genetic markers, lifestyle, medication history, even your work schedule.
 One patient told me it felt like having a medical team that actually knew her, not just her disease.